lockedatapublished/itsalocke/content/company/aboutus.md

     <div class="col-lg-6  bg-light-gray">
 ## What we are
 - We are your advisers, your mentors, and your educators.
 We help you grow your skills.
-- We focus on succesfully starting the data sicence process.
+- We focus on succesfully starting the data science process.
 Specifically, we ensure the organisation, the data, and the people are ready to do data science.
 - We are consultants who leave you with the skills needed to carry on without us.

 </div>